 Some might say that its best just to replace the S54 rod bearings as part of regular maintenance, perhaps every 50k miles or so.
 I think this is a good suggestion but it also carries an expense and is a bandaid on a permanent problem.
 If a person is in the position to do a complete rebuild and intends to drive the car aggressively I think modifying the crankshaft for future reliability is a wise decision to minimize future maintenance and reduce the chances of catastrophic engine failure.

 Even more so I think it makes the most sense for those in the position that their engine has already spun a bearing and has damaged a crankshaft.
 At this point they are left with the decision to either purchase a used crankshaft or try to repair their current one.
 The cost of modifying the crankshaft journal for this wider bearing is only slightly more than a standard crankshaft repair when a rod bearing has spun.
-And bear in mind, that taking care of your luxury vehicle means knowing when to take it in for scheduled BMW or Mercedes Service A.

 If a rebuild is in your future on an S54 I encourage you to investigate the costs of a standard rebuild and compare those costs to our rod bearing modification kit.